geimsdin/laravel-deepl/README.md

 **Customizing Cache Behavior**

 The caching mechanism uses the Translation model to store the translated texts.
-The cache is controlled by the enable_translation_cache option in the configuration file (config/laravel-deepl.php), which is set to true by default.
-You can disable caching globally by setting this option to false:
+The cache is controlled by the enable_translation_cache option in the configuration file (`config/laravel-deepl.php`), which is set to `true` by default.
+You can disable caching globally by setting this option to `false`:

 ```php
 // config/laravel-deepl.php